AnkitAurora/Python/README.md

 PYTHON
 1. Introduction
-  > What is Python?
+  a.
+What is Python?
-  > Why Python is required for Data Science?
+  b.
+Why Python is required for Data Science?
-  > Comparison between R and Python
+  c.
+Comparison between R and Python
-  > Understanding Jupyter Notebook
+  d.
+Understanding Jupyter Notebook
-  > Understanding Spyder
+  e.
+Understanding Spyder

 2. Data  Types and Data Structures
   > Variables and Strings